Cephus spinipes - Angled Stem-sawfly

 Very similar to Cephus pygmeus.
 Cephus spinipes has bifid claws where the inner tooth is erect and a little distant from the end tooth, whereas in pygmeus the inner tooth is more parallel to the end tooth.
 The sawsheath in females is angled relative to the oblong plate.
 Also, female spinipes have more extensive yellow on the hind tibia from the base.
-Adults visit yellow flowers such as composites (dandilion, etc.) and buttercups.
+Adults visit yellow flowers such as composites (dandelion, etc.) and buttercups.

 Larvae feed inside grass stems.